Viyom/ups/udp.rst

 * class :cpp:class:`UdpSocket`: This is defined in:
   ``src/internet/model/udp-socket.{cc,h}``
-  This is an abstract base class of all UdpSockets.
-This class exists solely for hosting UdpSocket attributes that can be reused across different implementations, and for declaring UDP-specific multicast API.
+  This is an abstract base class of all UDP sockets.
+This class exists solely for hosting ``UdpSocket`` attributes that can be reused across different implementations, and for declaring UDP-specific multicast API.

 * class :cpp:class:`UdpSocketFactory`: This is used by the layer-4 protocol